+Discussion

+For example, voters are not forced to proceed sequentially through all contests before going back to check their votes within a previous contest.

+This requirement applies whether the voter is using the visual or audio format, or synchronized audio and visual.

+As with all requirements, this applies to all display formats and interaction modes.

 Related requirements: 7.2-A – Display and interaction options

 7.2-C – Voter control

-An electronic ballot interface must give voters direct control over making or changing vote selections within a contest:
+An electronic ballot interface must give voters direct control over making or changing vote selections within a contest.
+This requirement includes the following:

 In a vote-for-one contest, selecting a candidate may deselect a previously selected candidate, but the system must announce the change in audio and visual display.